WarlightProgramming/cslbot/COMMANDS.md

 multiple times in a row.
 There are already safeguards in place to keep a single team from matching up with the same allies/opponents during multiple games created in the same batch.

+If you set this to ALL, teams will never be matched with/against any team they've played with before- so you can set up round robins this way.

 ### Participation Control